pakoito/RxPaper2/README.md

 RxPaper allows access to Paper, which is a NoSQL data storage for Android that allows you to save arbitrary objects in system files called Books.
 Serialization and deserialization is done using efficient [Kryo](https://github.com/EsotericSoftware/kryo).

 The Paper/Kryo combination supports some partial data structure changes.
 Check [Paper's README](https://github.com/pilgr/Paper#handle-data-structure-changes) for more information.

-##Updating from 1.X

-As [PaperDb 2.0](https://github.com/pilgr/Paper/releases/tag/2.0) has updated from Kryo 3 to [Kryo 4](https://github.com/EsotericSoftware/kryo/releases/tag/kryo-parent-4.0.0), the internal representation model has changed.
-PaperDb deals with these changes internally, so the migration should be transparent.
-If you find any data compatibility bug, please [create a ticket](https://github.com/pilgr/Paper/issues/new).

 ##Usage